Section I Use of English

 [C] attain sociable traits through special training

-[D] send out warning messages to their fellow
+[D] send out warming messages to their fellow

 [A] It followed the social robot.